-When it comes to dealing with MetaData and React you do not have to re-invent the wheel yourself.
+When it comes to dealing with page meta-data and ReactJS you do not have to re-invent the wheel yourself.
 There's a package you can download from NPM called 'React Helmet' that is widely used within the React community.
-React Helmet has been used on most of the existing projects that I've worked on; most experienced React developers have an understanding of using it, in my opinion, it makes sense to use it.
+I have personally used React Helmet on pretty much every ReactJS project that I have worked on (including enterprise-level e-commerce stores) and I definitely recommend it.
 React Helmet is a fairly straightforward component.
 You can install React Helmet via NPM or YARN using this command:

 main app.js file.
 This approach isn't ideal.
-In the project's I've worked in, we tend to create a 'MetaTags' component that wraps all the helmet stuff.
+In the project's I've worked on, we tend to create a 'MetaTags' component that wraps all the helmet stuff.
 An example of how a

 Assuming you get this code working and you run the app, after loading the page, if you opened your browser’s elements inspector, the title and meta elements in the head section should be set.
 If you pass meta-data into the

 Rendering MetaTags On The Server

 To get the meta-tag data to render server-side for SSR needs is also possible.
 This will allow the page meta-data to be indexed by a web crawler.
 To do this, you can then use React helmets

 renderStatic() function.
 There are lots of ways of rendering SSR for your application.
 For a crude example, I will use ReactDOMServer. he

 ReactDOMServer object enables you to render components to static markup.
 It's this static mark-up that a web crawler can index!

 That gives you a very quick whistle-stop tour of React helmet.
 I definitely recommend that you check it out.
 Happy Coding 🤘